Niklas6/ML-asset-pricing/README.md

 # Empirical Equity Return Prediction

 This project investigates whether simple firm-level price features and market-state variables can predict next-month equity returns.
-It is intended as a portfolio-style quant research project: the focus is on reproducible feature engineering, out-of-sample validation, and comparison between linear, tree-based, boosting.
+It is intended as a portfolio-style quant research project using machine learing: the focus is out-of-sample validation, and comparison between linear, tree-based, boosting models.

 ## Project Overview